meh/clj.js/README.md

 The available options are:

 * `keys_are_keywords`, when set to true the keys of objects that are strings will automatically be transformed in keywords.
+* `alpha`, when set to true Date objects will be converted to instants.

 Reading - `parse`
 -----------------